lambdaclass/concrete/docs/WHY_CONCRETE.md

 - the Lean kernel checks proof terms;
 - the Concrete compiler is written in Lean, but not fully verified;
-- the source-to-ProofCore tie is checked by the spec-drift mechanism for registered proofs;
+- the source-body-to-ProofCore tie is checked by a stored fingerprint and the current spec-drift mechanism, with the full-subject gaps tracked in R-0004;
 - LLVM, clang, the linker, libc, and the host kernel remain trusted;
 - machine-level timing claims remain assumptions unless a lower layer checks them;